ginaliyi/CleaningDataProject/CodeBook.md

 	The average frequency std of body acceleration perceived at Z

 fBodyAccJerk-mean()-X	numeric
-¡¡¡¡The average frequency mean of body linear acceleration to perceive Jerk signals at X ¡¡¡¡ fBodyAccJerk-mean()-Y	numeric
-¡¡¡¡The average frequency mean of body linear acceleration to perceive Jerk signals at Y ¡¡¡¡ fBodyAccJerk-mean()-Z	numeric
-¡¡¡¡The average frequency mean of body linear acceleration to perceive Jerk signals at Z ¡¡¡¡ fBodyAccJerk-std()-X	numeric
-¡¡¡¡The average frequency std of body linear acceleration to perceive Jerk signals at X ¡¡¡¡ fBodyAccJerk-std()-Y	numeric
-¡¡¡¡The average frequency std of body linear acceleration to perceive Jerk signals at Y ¡¡¡¡ fBodyAccJerk-std()-Z	numeric
-¡¡¡¡The average frequency std of body linear acceleration to perceive Jerk signals at Z ¡¡¡¡ fBodyGyro-mean()-X 	numeric
+ã€€ã€€The average frequency mean of body linear acceleration to perceive Jerk signals at X ã€€ã€€ fBodyAccJerk-mean()-Y	numeric ã€€ã€€The average frequency mean of body linear acceleration to perceive Jerk signals at Y ã€€ã€€ fBodyAccJerk-mean()-Z	numeric ã€€ã€€The average frequency mean of body linear acceleration to perceive Jerk signals at Z ã€€ã€€ fBodyAccJerk-std()-X	numeric ã€€ã€€The average frequency std of body linear acceleration to perceive Jerk signals at X ã€€ã€€ fBodyAccJerk-std()-Y	numeric ã€€ã€€The average frequency std of body linear acceleration to perceive Jerk signals at Y ã€€ã€€ fBodyAccJerk-std()-Z	numeric ã€€ã€€The average frequency std of body linear acceleration to perceive Jerk signals at Z ã€€ã€€ fBodyGyro-mean()-X 	numeric
 	The average frequency mean of body angular velocity perceived at X